Design Funnel Steps Easily

 Detailed Analytics Within WPFunnels

-Once you have the Sales Funnel in place, it’s time for you to observe the performance of your funnels.
+Once you have the sales funnel in place, it’s time to observe your funnel’s performance.

 • Work on improving your buyer journey.

-In this guide, I will show you how you can track detailed analytics of your sales funnel.
+In this guide, I will show you how to track detailed sales funnel analytics.

-Once your funnel is up and running with all the necessary steps, simply follow the steps below and you’ll be able to see the detailed analytics of your sales funnel through graphs.
+Once your funnel is up and running with all the necessary steps, follow the steps below, and you’ll be able to see the detailed analytics of your sales funnel through graphs.

 Step 1: View Stats on Funnel Canvas

-Before we jump right into the analytics section, here you’ll be able to see a Stats section in the funnel.
-If you toggle it to the right you’ll see a stats bar visible below each step.
+Before we jump right into the analytics section, you’ll see a Stats section in the funnel.
+If you toggle it to the right, a stats bar will appear below each step.

-In the stats bar, you’ll see the number of Visits and Conversion of each funnel step.
-This is a quick insight into how the funnel works.
+In the stats bar, you’ll see the number of visits and conversions for each funnel step.
+This provides a quick insight into how the funnel works.

 Funnel Stat